In leading William Perkin CofE High School, my aim is to create an outstanding school for the local community.

 William Perkin is committed to being a community school and we hope to form links with local community groups with whom we can have a regular relationship.
 Parents are invited to come into school at the start of every year, to learn what is planned for the year ahead – and we also ask parents to become involved by joining the PTFA and by giving us feedback about what is working well at the school and where we can improve.

-We are excited about welcoming our new students who will help us grow this ethos as they live and work together.Back to the top
+Every year we are excited about welcoming our new students who will help us grow this ethos as they live and work together.Back to the top

 The Twyford Trust takes as its motto: ‘I have come that you should have life and life in all its fullness’.